jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 Updates are more frequent on m5burner than github, but I'm trying to drop a binary here now and then.

-Gameboy Emulator; complete with audio, configurable controls and performance options, savegames, save states, filesystem navigation and no .gb rom file size limits imposed by memory.
+Gameboy Emulator; complete with audio, configurable controls, display and performance options, savegames, save states, filesystem navigation and no .gb rom file size limits imposed by memory.
 Various other enhancements.
 Accurate palettes.
 Partial Super Gameboy Enhancement support, including borders.
 Extended 12 colour mode, along with all official/original GBC palettes.
 44 Analogue Pocket 12 colour community palettes included with automatic mapping of titles to AP palettes partially implemented.

-Pokemon Silver/Gold and Dragon Warrior I and II are the only confirmed fully supported .gbc titles, backwards compatible with the original gameboy and run in that mode.
+Pokemon Silver/Gold,  Dragon Warrior I&II and Azure dreams are the only confirmed fully supported .gbc titles, backwards compatible with the original gameboy and run in that mode.
 Emulator will behave as if you placed a gameboy colour cartridge into an original gameboy in most instances.
 Feel free to try other backwards compatible gbc games, but no garuntees on compatiblity.
 All *.gb and *.gbc files are listed by the file explorer in the current directory.

 Read the instructions at the bottom for controls or refer to the graphic guide below.
 Forked from original gb_cardputer implementation.
 No bootloader has been merged with this firmware (at this time), so if you are having issues try using m5launcher to install.